timmahrt/praatIO/UPGRADING.md

   - None -> "name_and_label"
 - "noPartialIntervals" -> "allowPartialIntervals" to avoid a double negative

+### interval_tier.py

+insertSpace raises CollisionError rather than ArgumentError when the space to insert overlaps with an existing entry and the collisionMode is "error".

 ## Version 5 to 6 Migration

 ### JSON output files